espruino/EspruinoDocs/devices/Midi.md

 * KEYWORDS: Module,Midi,Serial,Music

+This is for wired MIDI.
+There's also a module for [MIDI over Bluetooth LE](/BLE+MIDI).

 This module uses the event emitter interface to let you choose what message you are interested in handling; Some day it may do midi out too.
 It's quick and dirty hack, but I hope you may find this useful or even fun.